GOP Redistricting Strategist Played Role In Push For Census Citizenship Question

 Ross oversees the Census Bureau and approved adding the question.
 Both Gore and the adviser, A. Mark Neuman, sat for questioning under oath last year for the citizenship question lawsuits.
 Gore, however, only recently disclosed as part of a congressional investigation by the House Committee on Oversight and Reform that Neuman provided an early draft of the Justice Department's letter requesting the question.

 That draft letter includes a paragraph about using the Voting Rights Act to justify the question.
-It matches word for word with a paragraph found in a document among Hofeller's files.
+It matches word for word a paragraph found in a document among Hofeller's files.
 The plaintiffs' attorneys say that shows Hofeller ghostwrote a portion of the draft letter.

-The attorneys argue that the newly revealed evidence contradicts Gore and Neuman's sworn testimony for the lawsuits and have asked Furman to consider issuing sanctions or other penalties.
+The attorneys argue that the newly revealed evidence contradicts Gore's and Neuman's sworn testimony for the lawsuits and have asked Furman to consider issuing sanctions or other penalties.

-The Justice and Commerce Departments did not immediately respond to NPR's requests for comment.
+The Justice and Commerce departments did not immediately respond to NPR's requests for comment.

 Asked to respond to the attorneys' claims, Neuman said, "I haven't read the letter.
 I need to read it."